alessandromrc/alessandromrc/README.md

 ├── fastfetch-installer
 │   └── Installer script for Fastfetch
 ├── dl380p-utils
 │   └──  Enhance usage of your DL380p Gen8 server
 └── i686-elf-tools
     └── Cross-compilation toolchain for WSL

 $ echo $STATUS
-> Available for collaboration
+> Available for collaboration.
-> Open to interesting projects
+> Open to interesting projects.
+> Email me for informations about projects or interesting topics.

 $ _
 ```